Mspawan/BookStore_FullStack_fork/README.md

 #### PUT

 * `.../api/admin/secure/increase-quantity/{bookId}` - increase `copies` & `copiesAvailable` values
 of the book with `id` passed as a path variable by 1.
-Requires JWT passed as `Authorization` header (Bearer token).

 * `.../api/admin/secure/decrease-quantity/{bookId}` - decrease `copies` & `copiesAvailable` values
 of the book with `id` passed as a path variable by 1.
-Requires JWT passed as `Authorization` header (Bearer token).

 * `.../api/books/secure/checkout/{bookId}` - check out the book with `id` passed as a path variable.
-Requires JWT passed as `Authorization` header (Bearer token).

 * `.../api/books/secure/renew-checkout/{bookId}` - renew existing checkout of a book with `id` passed as a path variable.
-Requires JWT passed as `Authorization` header (Bearer token).

 * `.../api/books/secure/return/{bookId}` - return the book with `id` passed as a path variable.
-Requires JWT passed as `Authorization` header (Bearer token).

 * `.../api/payment/secure/payment-complete` - reset user's fees pending amount to 0 after payment is
 successfully complete.
-Requires JWT passed as `Authorization` header (Bearer token).

 #### DELETE

 * `.../api/admin/secure/delete-book/{bookId}` - delete the book with `id` passed as a path variable from database.
-Requires JWT passed as `Authorization` header (Bearer token).